simonvh/gimmemotifs-manuscript/manuscript.md

 In conclusion, GimmeMotifs is a flexible and highly versatile framework for transcription factor motif analysis.
 Both command line and programmatic use in Python are supported.
 One planned future improvement to GimmeMotifs is the support of more sophisticated motif models.

+Even though the PFM is a convenient representation, it has certain limitations.
+A PFM cannot model inter-nucleotide dependencies, which are known to affect binding of certain TFs.
+Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA], but no single one of these has gained much traction.

-Although PFMs are very informative, it is clear that they represent an oversimplification of TF binding preferences.
-While several approaches that incorporate positional dependencies have been developed, it is still unclear how well these models perform and their use depends on specific tools.
+It is still unclear how well these models perform and their use depends on specific tools.
 Supporting these different models and benchmarking their performance relative to high-quality PFMs will simplify their use and give insight into their benefits and disadvantages.
 Second, there is significant progress recently